v2msoft/jquery.simple.validator/README.md

 ### How to use it
 Just use the `data tag` standard, that is based on set `data-XXXX` where XXXX is the operation you want and `data-XXXX-msg` with the message you want.
+By default, the validator plugin creates a new span after the control with the error message.
+When the error is corrected, the control dissapears.

 **Required field validator**

 `data-required`: Indicates the field is required

 `data-required-msg`: Error message

+**Specific error message control** `data-message-control` Id of the html control where to show the message.
+Can be applied in all fields.

 **Only numbers accepted**